maiapiechocki/HistoryClearingExtension/README.md

 # SelectiveScrubber
-Chrome extension for selectively removing phrases & sites from history in a single click
+Chrome extension from tutorial for selectively removing phrases & sites from history in a single click